 '''

 import numpy as np

+from libensemble import Ensemble, LibeSpecs, SimSpecs, GenSpecs, ExitCriteria

-from sine_gen import gen_random_sample
+from generator import gen_random_sample

-from sine_sim import sim_find_sine
+from simulator import sim_find_sine

-from libensemble import Ensemble from libensemble.specs import ExitCriteria, GenSpecs, LibeSpecs, SimSpecs if name == "main": # Python-quirk required on macOS and windows libE_specs = LibeSpecs(nworkers=4, comms="local") '''
+libE_specs = LibeSpecs(nworkers=4, comms="local") '''

 We configure the settings and specifications for our sim_f and gen_f functions in the GenSpecs and SimSpecs classes, which we saw previously being passed to our functions as dictionaries.
 These classes also describe to libEnsemble what inputs and outputs from those functions to expect.